Creeper (DC Comics): The New 52

-Powers and abilities

 Pre-Crisis on Infinite Earths

 The Creeper's powers are physical in nature as a result of Dr. Yatz's discoveries.
-Jack Ryder transforms himself into the Creeper by holding and pressing the button of a small "activator" device he often keeps in his pocket.
-This activates another device hidden underneath his skin that would rearrange molecules, immediately replacing Ryder's clothing with the Creeper's costume, yellow make-up, green wig, and red sheepskin cape.
-This also activates a chemical Dr. Yatz had injected inside Ryder, thus granting him enhanced strength, stamina, durability, speed, agility, reflexes, healing, and senses.
+Jack Ryder transforms himself into the Creeper by holding and pressing the button of a small "activator" device, which he often keeps inside his pocket.
+This activates another device hidden underneath his skin that would rearrange molecules, immediately replacing Ryder's clothing with the Creeper's costume, yellow make-up, green wig, and red, fur-like cape.
+This also activates a chemical Yatz had injected inside Ryder, thus granting him enhanced strength, stamina, durability, speed, agility, reflexes, healing, and senses.
 When he deactivated his costume, as well as forcing it to disappear, these abilities became dormant.
 In his Creeper form, he is capable of scaling buildings or climbing walls via acrobatics.

 Post-Crisis on Infinite Earths

-This version of the Creeper has the same capabilities as before, but owes them all to one device implanted in him rather than a chemical agent and two devices.
-When he first became the Creeper, he is under the influence of drugs.
+This version of the Creeper has the same capabilities as before, but he owes them all to one device implanted in him rather than a chemical agent and two devices.
+When Jack Ryder first became the Creeper, he is under the influence of drugs.
 As a result, each time he transforms again, this device not only restores Ryder's powers, but it alters his brain chemistry to mimic a distinct personality.
-After he changes back into his human form, Ryder had trouble remembering the Creeper's actions.
-Due to being killed by dismemberment, the Creeper eventually revives himself from death via immortality.
-During this revelation, he can stun or inflict pain upon others with his laughs, as well as frighten them.
+After he changes back into his human form, Ryder also has trouble remembering the Creeper's actions.
+Due to being killed by dismemberment via Eclipsed hyenas, the Creeper eventually resurrects himself from death.
+During that revelation, he can stun or inflict pain upon others with his laughs, as well as frighten them.
 Ryder is also able to recall some memories of his alter ego.

 Post-Infinite Crisis

-In this version of history, Jack Ryder had been injected with "nano-cell" technology known as "smart-skin", an experiment intended to create aggressive supersoldiers.
-This smart-skin was created from a combination of stem cell research, nanotechnology, and various "Joker Venom" chemicals.
+In this version of history, Jack Ryder had been injected with "nano-cells", an experiment intended to create aggressive supersoldiers.
+This "smart-skin" was created from a combination of stem cell research, nanotechnology, and various Joker Venom chemicals.
 As a result, Ryder physically transforms into a yellow-skinned, green-haired, and red-maned metahuman with his own distinct personality.
-These nano-cells rearranges the molecules of his clothing to become the Creeper's costume and vice versa.
+These nano-cells can rearrange the molecules of his clothing to become the Creeper's costume and vice versa.
 The Creeper has immense strength, stamina, durability, speed, agility, reflexes, and healing, as well as hyper-keen senses, pain-inducing laughs, and fearful presence.
 Both alter egos are able to mentally communicate with each other.

 Other versions

 Beware the Creeper

-The 2003 Vertigo Comics series Beware the Creeper features a female Creeper living in the 1920s Paris in a world separate from the mainstream DC Comics canon.
+A female alternate universe Creeper from 1920s Paris appears in Vertigo Comics' Beware the Creeper.

 Batman: The Dark Knight Strikes Again

-The Creeper makes a cameo appearance in the 2001–2002 miniseries Batman: The Dark Knight Strikes Again, wherein he has already been struck fatally.
-He is impaled by "Joker Boy" as part of a revenge scheme against Batman.
+The Creeper makes a cameo appearance in Batman: The Dark Knight Strikes Again, in which he is killed by "Joker Boy" as part of a revenge scheme against Batman.

 Kingdom Come

-In the 1996 miniseries Kingdom Come, The Creeper appears as an elderly metahuman who works for Batman's rogue faction of metahumans.
+An elderly Creeper appears in Kingdom Come as a member of Batman's Outsiders.